A non-Lorentzian model for strong exciton-plasmon coupling: Non-Lorentzian approach to localized surface plasmons

 The effect of temporal dispersion of metal dielectric function on the optical polarizability is illustrated in Figs.~\ref{fig1} and \ref{fig2} for an Au NP placed in water ($\varepsilon_{d}=1.77$).
-We consider a NP with characteristic size $L=20$ nm and the metal volume $V_{\rm m}=L^{3}$, and use the experimental Au dielectric function in all calculations.
+We consider Au NP \textit{without} specific shape but with characteristic size $L=20$ nm and the metal volume $V_{\rm m}=L^{3}$.
+We use the \textit{experimental} Au dielectric function in all calculations.
 For simplicity, we assume that incident light polarization is aligned with that of LSP and set $s_{n}=1$ hereafter.
 In Fig.~(\ref{fig1}), we plot the normalized effective volume $V_{n}/V_{\rm m}$ and the LSP quality factor $Q_{n}=\omega_{n}/\gamma_{n}$ versus the LSP wavelength.
 The effective volume, which is determined by $\varepsilon'(\omega_{n})$, increases monotonically with the LSP wavelength, while the quality factor first increases but exhibits a maximum at about 700 nm due to non-monotonic behavior of $\varepsilon'' (\omega_{n})$.

 The frequency dependence of system parameters determines the amplitude and width of LSP-dominated extinction and scattering spectra shown in Fig.~(\ref{fig2}).
-The spectra we calculated for LSP wavelengths $\lambda_{n}= 610$ nm, 670 nm, and 730 nm using non-Lorentzian polarizability (\ref{pol-small2}) and its Lorentzian approximation (\ref{pol-L-small2}).
+The spectra were calculated for several typical LSP wavelengths $\lambda_{n}= 610$ nm, 670 nm, and 730 nm using non-Lorentzian polarizability (\ref{pol-small2}) and its Lorentzian approximation (\ref{pol-L-small2}).
 In fact, the Lorentzian approximation is largely accurate except a noticeable blueshift in the shorter wavelength region.
-Later in this paper we demonstrate that, in the presence of QEs resonantly coupled to the LSP, non-Lorentzian effects lead to dramatic changes in the optical spectra as the system tranzitions to strong coupling regime.
+Later in this paper we demonstrate that, in the presence of QEs resonantly coupled to the LSP, non-Lorentzian effects lead to significant changes in the optical spectra as the system transitions to strong coupling regime.